JuliaDiff/ForwardDiff.jl/doc/source/intro.rst

   does not indicate if any API input is modified, but instead informs whether the returned derivative function modifies its input.

-Table 1 displays all the API functions, demonstrating which of the available FAD approaches provide the relevant functionality.
+Table 1 displays all the API functions, demonstrating which of the package FAD approaches provide the relevant functionality.

 +-----------------------+-------------------------+